maca88/SmartBikeLights/README.md

 | Network (**N**) | ![Network](/Images/SmallNetwork.png?raw=true) | Light is controlled by the Garmin [Light mode](https://www8.garmin.com/manuals/webhelp/variabikelights/EN-US/GUID-73B08487-BA57-4EF0-A253-D226E229BC68.html) |
 | Manual (**M**) | ![Manual](/Images/SmallManual.png?raw=true) | Light is controlled by the user |

+## Changing control modes

+For Edge touch screen devices (Edge 1030/1000/Explore/820/830):
+- Full screen: The control mode can be changed by tapping on the top left button which contains one character (M, N or S).
+- Non full screen: The control mode can be changed by tapping on the light icon

+For devices with CIQ 3.2 and more than 32KB memory (Fenix 6 Pro/X Pro/S Pro, Forerunner 245 Music/745/945, MARQ, Edge 530, Descent Mk2):
+1. Make sure that the lights are paired and connected with your Garmin device
+2. On the data screen where you have the data field hold the Menu button until a menu shows up (make sure that you have a recent firmware installed)
+3. In the menu select "Smart Bike Lights" -> "Control mode" and change to the desired mode

+For other devices:

+The initial control mode will be determined based on the configuration from the [Lights Configurator](https://maca88.github.io/SmartBikeLights/).
+When using a configuration where only the lights were selected (without any filters), the initial control mode will be set to Network (N) otherwise it will be set to Smart (S).
+When in Smart mode the following can be done to switch control modes:
+- To go into Manual control mode, use the physical button on the light to switch the light mode.
+For restoring back to the Smart mode, switch to a different data screen and then back to the original one.
+- To go into Network control mode, change the Garmin [Light mode](https://www8.garmin.com/manuals/webhelp/variabikelights/EN-US/GUID-73B08487-BA57-4EF0-A253-D226E229BC68.html) to a different one by using the Garmin menu (e.g. from Auto to Individual).
+For restoring back to the Smart mode, switch to a different data screen and then back to the original one.

 ## Icons

 | Icon | Description |